Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: Proof of the main Theorem

-Let $x\in M_1$ and $U$ an open neighborhood of $x$ which is the domain of a local coordinate chart $\psi \colon U \to \R^n$.
+Let $x\in M_1$ and $U$ be an open neighborhood of $x$, which is the domain of a local coordinate chart $\psi \colon U \to \Real^n$.
 According to Lemma \ref{transitivity}, there exist Hamiltonian vector fields $X_i$, with compact supports on $U$, which are a local basis for the vector fields on an open neighborhood of $x$ contained in $U$.
-Let $\phi_t^i$ the 1-parameter group of diffeomorphisms generated by $X_i$.
-Let now $X$ be any locally Hamiltonian vector field on $M_1$.
-We will localize it on a neighborhood of $x$ in such way that its compact support will be contained in $U$.
+Let $\phi_t^i$ be the 1-parameter group of diffeomorphisms generated by $X_i$.
+Now let $X$ be any locally Hamiltonian vector field on $M_1$, which we localize on a neighborhood of $x$ in such way that its compact support will be contained in $U$.
 We will denote the localized vector field again by $X$.
 Let $\phi_t$ be 1-parameter group of multisymplectic diffeomorphisms generated by $X$ (which exists because $X$ is complete).
 For each $t$, $\Psi_t := \Phi (\phi_t) = \varphi \circ \phi_t \circ \varphi^{-1}$ is a $C^\infty$ multisymplectic diffeomorphism.
 The evaluation map,